Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Motivation and Context

 A challenge for our theoretical understanding is that \textit{high-dimensional data often has low-dimensional structure}, such as belonging to multiple subspaces and even nonlinear manifolds \citep{Wright-Ma-2022,li2018global,zhang2019structured,shen2020complete,zhai2020complete,zhai2019understanding,qu2019geometric,Lau2020Short,fefferman2013testing}.
 This hypothesis can be difficult to account for theoretically.\footnote{One assumption which violates this hypothesis implicitly is the existence of a probability density for the data.
-For instance, the analysis in several prominent works on representation learning, such as \citep{kingma2013autoencoding,tse2017understanding} critically requires this assumption to hold.
+For instance, the analysis in several prominent works on representation learning, such as \cite{kingma2013autoencoding} and \cite{tse2017understanding} critically requires this assumption to hold.
 Probability densities with respect to the Lebesgue measure on \(\R^{n}\) do not exist if the underlying probability measure has a Lebesgue measure zero support, e.g., for lower-dimensional structures such as subspaces \citep{kallenberg2021foundations}.
 Thus, this assumption excludes a lower dimensionality of the data.} In fact, our understanding of this setting, and knowledge of principled and generalizable solutions, is still incomplete, even in the case when the data lies on multiple linear subspaces \citep{Vidal:Springer16}, and the representation map is linear.

 In this work, we aim to bridge this gap.
-More specifically, we propose a new theoretically principled formulation, based on sequential game theory and modern representation learning, for learning discriminative representations with the multiple low-dimensional linear subspaces in high-dimensional space.
+More specifically, we propose a new theoretically principled formulation, based on sequential game theory, for learning discriminative representations for multiple low-dimensional linear subspaces in high-dimensional spaces.
 We explicitly characterize the learned representations in this framework.
-Our results show that classical subspace learning problems can be solved using modern deep learning tools, thus unifying the classical and modern perspectives on this class of problems.
+Our results show that classical but complex subspace learning problems can be solved using modern deep learning tools, thus unifying the classical and modern perspectives on this class of problems.
+Our analysis is tailored to fit the assumption of high-dimensional data with low-dimensional structure.